Audio Reactive

 Detect and respond to audio to drive animation

-Use this behavior to map Audio Sample results to specific properties.
+Use this behavior to map results to specific properties.
 Multiple instances of Audio Reactive may be applied throughout the scene to drive animation with audio.

 Each Audio Reactive instance has just 1 property mapping, shown as a channel in the Timeflow view.
 This may be mapped to any numeric or color property on the object, however does not support object or string data types.